 How to make Apple, Broccoli, Pea and Spinach Puree

 Thermomixers?
 I use the simmering basket in my Thermomix.
-The exact cooking time may vary depending on how small you’ve chopped the apple and broccoli pieces.
-Make sure you’ve cooked them until just soft before adding the peas and spinach.
+The exact steaming time may vary depending on how small you’ve chopped the apple and broccoli pieces.
+Make sure you steam them until just soft before adding the peas and spinach.
 Once all ingredients are cooked, blend in your machine with a small amount of added water.

 Commercially prepared vs. homemade baby food